cdaller/sql_server_copy_tables/README.md

   --target-schema TARGET_SCHEMA
                         target database schema name (default: dbo) --target-authentication TARGET_AUTHENTICATION
                         target database authentication.
-Possible to use AzureActiveDirectory (default: UsernamePassword) --target-user TARGET_USER
+Possible to use
+                        AzureActiveDirectory (default: UsernamePassword)
+  --target-user TARGET_USER
                         source database username, if authentication is set to UsernamePassword --target-password TARGET_PASSWORD
                         source database password, if authentication is set to UsernamePassword --target-list-tables  If set, a list of tables is printed, no data is copied!
   --truncate-table, --no-truncate-table
                         If set, truncate the target table before inserting rows from source table.
-If this option is set, the tables are NOT recreated, even if --create-table is used! (default: False)
+If this option is set, the tables are NOT recreated, even if --create-table is used! (default: False) --create-table, --no-create-table
-  --create-table, --no-create-table
                         If set, drop (if exists) and (re)create the target table before inserting rows from source table.
 All columns, types and not-null and primary key constraints will also be copied.
-Indices of the table will also be recreated if not prevented by --no-copy-indices flag (default: True) --copy-indices, --no-copy-indices
+Indices of the table will also be recreated if not prevented by --no-copy- indices flag (default: True) --copy-indices, --no-copy-indices
                         Create the indices for the target tables as they exist on the source table (default: True) --drop-indices, --no-drop-indices
                         Drop indices before copying data for performance reasons.
-The indices are created after copying by --copy-indices afterwards (default: True)
+The indices are created after copying by --copy-indices afterwards (default: True) --copy-data, --no-copy-data
-  --copy-data, --no-copy-data
                         Copy the data of the tables.
 Default True!
-Use --no-copy-data if you want to creat the indices only. (default: True)
+Use --no- copy-data if you want to creat the indices only.
+                        (default: True)
-  --dry-run             Do not modify target database, just print what would happen. (default: False) --compare-table, --no-compare-table
+  --dry-run             Do not modify target database, just print what would
+                        happen. (default: False)
+  --compare-table, --no-compare-table
-                        If set, do not copy any data, but compare the source and the target table(s) and print if there are any differences in columns, indices or content rows. (default: False)
+                        If set, do not copy any data, but compare the source and the target table(s) and print if there are any differences in columns, indices or content rows.
+                        (default: False)
   --compare-view, --no-compare-view
-                        If set, do not copy any data, but compare the source and the target view(s) and print if there are any differences in columns. (default: False)
-  -t TABLES [TABLES ...], --table TABLES [TABLES ...]
+                        If set, do not copy any data, but compare the source and the target view(s) and print if there are any differences in columns. (default: False) -t TABLES [TABLES ...], --table TABLES [TABLES ...]
                         Specify the tables you want to copy.
-Either repeat "-t <name> -t <name2>" or by "-t <name> <name2>" --all-tables          Copy all tables in the schema from the source db to the target db. (default: False) --table-filter TABLE_FILTER
+Either repeat "-t
+                        <name> -t <name2>" or by "-t <name> <name2>"
+  --all-tables          Copy all tables in the schema from the source db to
+                        the target db. (default: False) --table-filter TABLE_FILTER
+                        Filter on table names using this regular expression (regexp must match table names).
+Use with "--all- tables" or one of the "list-tables" arguments.
+                        (default: None)
+  --table-filter-exclude TABLE_FILTER_EXCLUDE
-                        Filter table names using this regular expression (regexp must match table names).
-Use with "--all-tables" or one of the "list-tables" arguments. (default: None)
+                        Filter out table names using this regular expression (regexp must match table names).
+Use with "--all- tables" or one of the "list-tables" arguments.
+                        (default: None)
   --page-size PAGE_SIZE
                         Page size of rows that are copied in one step.
-Depending on the size of table, values between 50000 (default) and 500000 are working well (depending on the number of rows, etc.). (default: 50000)
+                        Depending on the size of table, values between 50000 (default) and 500000 are working well (depending on the number of rows, etc.). (default: 50000) --page-start PAGE_START
-  --page-start PAGE_START
                         Page to start with.
 Please note that the first page number ist 1 to match the output during copying of the data.
 The output of a page number indicates the page is read.
 The "w" after the page number shows that the pages was successfully written.
-Please also note that this settings does not make much sense if you copy more than one table! (default: 1)
-  --where WHERE_CLAUSE  If set, this where clause is added to all queries executed on the source data source.
-If you only want to add some rows, use in combination with the params "--no-create-table --no-drop-indices --no-copy-
+Please also note that this settings does not make much sense if you copy more than one table! (default: 1) --where WHERE_CLAUSE  If set, this where clause is added to all queries executed on the source data source.
+If you only want to add some rows, use in combination with the params " --no-create-table --no-drop-indices --no-copy-
                         indices". (default: None)
   --delete-where, --no-delete-where
-                        Delete all rows in the target table using the given where clause if a where clause is set with the "--where" parameter. (default: False)
-  --join JOINS [JOINS ...]
+                        Delete all rows in the target table using the given where clause if a where clause is set with the "-- where" parameter. (default: False) --join JOINS [JOINS ...]
                         Add one or more joins to the selection of data (probably only useful in combination with the --where clause).
 The original table name is "source_table" to use in the joins.
-Either use the parameter multiple times or separate the joins with spaces.". (default: None) --copy-view, --no-copy-view
+Either use the parameter multiple times or separate the joins with spaces.". (default:
+                        None)
+  --copy-view, --no-copy-view
                         Copy the views.
-By default all views are copied if not limited by "--view <name>" "--view-filter <regepx>"! (default: False)
+By default all views are copied if not limited by "--view <name>" "--view-filter <regepx>"!
+                        (default: False)
   --view VIEWS [VIEWS ...]
                         Specify the views you want to copy.
-Either repeat "--view <name> --view <name2>" or by "--view <name> <name2>"
+Either repeat "-- view <name> --view <name2>" or by "--view <name>
+                        <name2>"
   --view-filter VIEW_FILTER
                         Filter view names using this regular expression (regexp must match view names). (default: None) --debug-sql           If enabled, prints sql statements. (default: 0) --progress-track-file PROGRESS_FILE_NAME
                         If set, a file with the given name is used to remember which tables/views it already processed sucessfully.
-If the script is restarted, all tables/views are not processed that were processed sucessfully before.". (default: None)
+                        If the script is restarted, all tables/views are not processed that were processed sucessfully before.".
+                        (default: None)
 ```

 ## Examples